AnandJyrm/notes/linux/iso_rpm.md

-# Tools to unpack and extract from iso content
+# Tools to unpack and extract iso content and make iso

 ## view iso directory listing
 ```bash